-We require children to be reasonable and helpful.
-Phones must be turned off during the school day and not be visible during this time.
+Mobile phones must be turned off during the school day and not be visible during this time.
 We appreciate that a child may wish to contact a parent by mobile phone at the end of the school day.
 We ask that this is done outside of the school building, or in the reception area if a child is waiting inside school to be collected.
 On these occasions mobile phones must not be used for any other purpose.
 Infringement of these simple rules will lead to confiscation until the end of the day, or until a designated adult collects the phone.
 Further infringement could lead to a complete ban.
-School will not accept liability for the damage and/or loss of such items.
+School will not accept liability for the damage and / or loss of such items.